|

 pop-ups is the prevalence of accidental double-clicking that moves the

 active window on top of the pop-up, blocking it from view.
+(Browser windows that deliberately use this technique are called pop-unders.

 They show up after you close your active window.
 Some are triggered by